-Neil Nitin Mukesh Was Nervous To Face Camera Because Of Prabhas!
+Neil Nitin Mukesh Was Nervous To Face The Camera Because Of Prabhas!

 "If it doesn't give me an adrenaline thrill or makes me want to question my acting prowess, I wouldn't do it just for adding another film in my kitty," added Neil.

 The actor also spoke about his co-star, Prabhas and said he's actually a darling.
-Neil said that Prabhas is one of the loveliest people he has ever met and his excitement of meeting Prabhas just multiplied by manifold because he was so approachable.
+Neil said that Prabhas is one of the loveliest people he has ever met and his excitement of meeting Prabhas just multiplied manifold because he was so approachable.

-Speaking of shooting Prabhas, Neil said, "There was always this nervousness going on a set and facing the camera with Prabhas, post-Baahubali.
+Speaking of shooting with Prabhas, Neil said, "There was always this nervousness going on a set and facing the camera with Prabhas, post-Baahubali.
 How would his approach be to his co-stars, etc."

 But Neil asserted that the Baahubali actor is every bit simple and humble with no tantrums.
 "I truly love him," concluded Neil.